emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 In this simulation I tried if the codedFixedValue can also be pressure regulated at the very end of the filling.
 That is, U is regulated in such a manner like the packing pressure does on a Thixomolding or die-casting machine (phase 1 is velocity controlled, phase 2 of filling is usually pressure controlled).
 Nevertheless, U can never be larger than the set maximum velocity.

-The velocity profile of the real looks like this:
+The velocity profile of the real part looks like this:

 ![UInlet_vs_time](https://github.com/user-attachments/assets/fc161717-df84-4e92-ab21-807248ba0e72)

 Although the diagram reaches 14ms, the 98% limit is reached at ~10.09ms which is in reasonable agreement with the 7.5ms fill time at 45m/s considering the ramp in the beginning.
 So the end of this diagram is not really important because the pressure regulation just takes a long time.
 This is also always the question on a real machine, phase 2 can never account fully for the fill time.
-The pressure curve looks interesting because the limiter does not always seems to work, there are some overshoots above 1000bar:
+The pressure curve looks interesting because the limiter does not always seem to work, there are some overshoots above 1000bar:

 ![pInlet_vs_time](https://github.com/user-attachments/assets/1affa780-6b57-41d8-a6ef-ed6656f5545d)